litespeed-js/litespeed.js/README.md

 Fork the project, create a feature branch, and send us a pull request.

+For security issues, please email security@appwrite.io instead of posting a public issue in GitHub.

 ## Copyright and license

 The MIT License (MIT) http://www.opensource.org/licenses/mit-license.php